-Spoon River College is recognized as a Region XXIV member of the National Junior College Athletic Association and operates under the Division II status for all sports.
+Spoon River College is recognized as a Region XXIV member of the National Junior College Athletic Association and operates under the Division II status for all sports except softball, which operates under Division I status.
 Spoon River College is also a member of the Midwest Athletic Conference which is made up of nine NJCAA, Division II colleges.
 Students participating in intercollegiate athletics are required to undergo a complete physical examination, at their own expense, by a physician.
 In addition, student-athletes are required to be covered by a personal or family insurance policy.
 Spoon River College carries catastrophic insurance only for student-athletes.